aescarias/pywintrbl/README.md

 ## How does this work?

-Python Install Tracer scans multiple common locations where Python and its install files are created.
+``pywintrbl`` scans multiple common locations where Python and its install files are created.
 It also checks the Windows registry for signs of an installation on your device.

 ### Locations scanned